nightconcept/any2/README.md

 This project also intends to be AI friendly so that non-programmer game designers can build games faster.

+## Library Structure

+The core of the project is the `Night.dll` library.
+This assembly contains:

+- The `Night` namespace: Provides the Love2D-inspired framework API for low-level game development tasks.
+- The `Night.Engine` namespace: Will house higher-level, more opinionated game engine components (e.g., Scene Management, ECS) built upon the `Night` framework.

 ## Features

 ### Project